MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 Azure Information Protection follows Microsoft's [privacy terms](https://privacy.microsoft.com/privacystatement) for profiling or marketing based on personal data.

 ## Auditing and reporting
-For search and export, all cmdlets must be run as a Global Administrator.
-These operations are recorded in the administrator log that is available for the administrator to download.
+Only users who have been assigned [administrator permissions](#securing-and-controlling-access-to-personal-information) can use the AADRM module for search and export of personal data.
+These operations are recorded in the admin log that can be downloaded.

 For delete, the support request acts as the auditing and reporting trail for the actions performed by Microsoft.
-After deletion, the deleted data will not be available for search and export, and the administrator can verify this using the AADRM PowerShell cmdlets.
+After deletion, the deleted data will not be available for search and export, and the administrator can verify this using the Get cmdlets from the AADRM module.

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]